-With values instilled by her Catholic education, Debbie’s activism took root in her passion for issues important to women and children.
-She successfully fought to have women included in federally-funded health research, and advocated for greater awareness of issues directly related to women’s health, including breast cancer and women’s heart health.
-She is a founder and past chair of the National Women’s Health Resource Center and the Children’s Inn at the National Institutes of Health (NIH).
-She has served on numerous boards related to women’s issues including the advisory boards for the NIH Panel for Women’s Research, the Michigan Women’s Economic Club, the Susan B. Komen Foundation, and the board of the Michigan Women’s Foundation.
-She was a co-founder of both the first Race for the Cures in Michigan and in Washington, D.C.
+With values instilled by her Catholic education, Debbie’s activism started at a young age and took root in her passion for issues important to women and children.
+Prior to being elected to Congress, she successfully fought to have women included in federally-funded health research and advocated for greater awareness of issues directly related to women’s health, including breast cancer and women’s heart health.
+She is a founder and past chair of the National Women’s Health Resource Center and the Children’s Inn at the National Institutes of Health.
+A lifelong advocate for young people, Debbie chaired the Michigan Infant Mortality Task Force that reduced infant mortality rates in our state, in addition to serving as Co-Chair of the Children’s Leadership Council, a business-led advocacy group that promotes investment in early childhood education.

 Her values are also evident in her professional career before coming to Congress.
 As an executive at General Motors, she worked to keep our auto industry strong before continuing her dedication to supporting charitable causes as President of the GM Foundation.
 Demonstrating her commitment to education and students, in 2006 she was elected to the Wayne State Board of Governors where she championed lowering the cost of higher education, and she was Chair of the Board before being elected to Congress.